inspec/inspec/docs/install.md

 #### Installer

-Start by downloading the latest [Chef InSpec package](https://downloads.chef.io/inspec) relevant to your operating system version.

-Once downloaded, double-click the `.msi` file to launch the installer and follow the prompts.
+Once you downloaded the latest [Chef InSpec package](https://downloads.chef.io/inspec) relevant to your Microsoft version, double-click the `.msi` file to launch the installer and follow the prompts.

 #### Powershell

-Use the following command to install Chef InSpec via Powershell:
+Use the following command to install Chef InSpec via Powershell script:

 ```powershell
 . { iwr -useb https://omnitruck.chef.io/install.ps1 } | iex; install -project inspec